ibm-cloud-docs/cloud-logs/template-migration-la-platform.md

     You can add a new name for the instance that is created in Cloud Logs by adding the option `--instance-name INSTANCENAME`.

     You can change the resource group ID associated with the instance that is created in Cloud Logs by adding the option `--instance-resource-group-id RESOURCEGROUPID`.

+    For more information, see [Migrating Log Analysis instances with platform logs](/docs/cloud-logs?topic=cloud-logs-migration-platform-logs).

     This command will: